dche658/bellviewr/README.md

 Download RStudio Desktop from [Posit](https://posit.co/download/rstudio-desktop/) and install.

-It is possible to install both R and RStudio to a user directory without administrator privileges.
+Note, it is possible to install both R and RStudio to a user directory without administrator privileges.

 ### Installing and running the application